REACH Product Lab Testing: A Complete Guide

 Can REACH lab testing only be done within the EU?

-No, there are many lab testing companies conducting lab tests according to the REACH regulation in China, the United States, and many other countries.
+No, there are many lab testing companies conducting lab tests according to the REACH regulation in China, US, UK, and other countries.

 How do I submit products or materials samples for testing?